joergschwarzwaelder/hhc2024/Objective-2/README.md

 **Achievement: [Silver] Elf Connect**

 ## Gold 🥇
- Gold objective in the "hard" way and getting the "Gold" achievement is possible using the browser's developer console.
+Getting the "Gold" achievement is possible using the browser's developer console.
 Open the "Console" and select the context "Christmas Word Connect Game".
 ```
 score=60000